nasa/nasapress/CONTRIBUTING.md

 ```

 1. Add your javascript code after the comment.
 1. Open `scripts/main.js` and add an import statement for your route.
 Ex. `import slug1x1 from './routes/1x1';`.
 Notice the variable name we assigned of `slug1x1`.
-This has to match a body class converted to camelCase or your javascript will not run.
+This has to match a css classname attached to the `<body>` tag converted to camelCase or your javascript will not run.
 So if we want javascript that only runs on the 1x1 page, since the body class will be `slug-1x1`, removing the dashes to convert to camelCase would make our variable name `slug1x1`.
 If the page name is `/my-page` our variable name would be `slugMyPage`.
 We can use other body classes as well, so if you want javascript to run only on the landing page template which adds `template-landing` class to the body, use `templateLanding` as the variable name.
 1. Add your import variable to the Router:

 ```js